Murciano207/SpookFinance-docs/guides/liquidity-bootstrapping-faq.md

 Considering the fast pace and unpredictability of events happening regularly in DeFi, making your LBP too short could allow obstacles that are unrelated to your project \(i.e., a spike in Ethereum network congestion or a new yield farming craze\) to get in the way of a successful sale.
 We would recommend at least 3 days, but you are certainly free to make it shorter if you believe it would better serve your particular case.

-Note that the default minimum duration is approximately 2 weeks \(and 2 hours for the add token time lock\); using a shorter period will require overriding that default when you create the pool.
+#### _Note that the default minimum duration is approximately 2 weeks \(and 2 hours for the add token time lock\); using a shorter period will require overriding that default when you create the pool.
+This mainly applies to those writing scripts; if you use the smart pool GUI, the defaults are very short \(both 10 blocks\)._

 ### How should I choose a starting price?